STEVE ELSE, Ph.D.

-In addition to running EAP, he has established and leads the Enterprise and Solution Architecture Institute (ESAII) at (see http://esaii.org) , under the Center for Public-Private Enterprise (CPPE) (see http://cppe.org) , which he founded in 1998).
-ESAII expands his professional outreach globally and will also allow for bringing together experts to mentor students on complex, innovative enterprise solutions approaches (going beyond just the enterprise architecture part of value delivery.
+In addition to leading EAP, he established and leads the Enterprise and Solution Architecture International Institute (ESAII) (esaii.org) under the Center for Public-Private Enterprise (CPPE) (cppe.org), which he founded in 1998.
+ESAII expands his global professional outreach and allows other experts to mentor students on complex, innovative enterprise solutions approaches, going well beyond the enterprise architecture aspects of value delivery.

-Steve is committed to helping cross-pollinate best business and technology practices as well as innovation across the government and between the government and the private sector, and other organizations.
-As part of his work at CPPE, he founded and is executive editor for The Government Transformation Journal (see http://cppe.org) and was the founder and first executive editor of The EA Zone Journal.
+Dr. Else is committed to helping cross-pollinate best business and technology practices as well as innovation throughout the government and between government and private sector entities.
+As part of his work at CPPE, he founded and is Executive Editor for The Government Transformation Journal (cppe.org) and founded and served as first Executive Editor of The EA Zone Journal.

-Steve has served in key EA consulting/practitioner roles in both the private and public sectors, including BAE Systems, CSC, Dynamics Research Corporation, and Synectics for Management Decisions in the private sector; and the Departments of Defense, Homeland Security, Transportation, and Health and Human Services in the public sector.
+He has also served in key EA consulting/practitioner roles, including BAE Systems, CSC, Dynamics Research Corp. and Synectics for Management Decisions in the private sector; as well as the Departments of Defense, Homeland Security, Transportation, and Health & Human Services in the public sector.

-Teaching Enterprise Architecture, Business Intelligence, Information Systems Engineering Management, and Systems Engineering at the graduate level is a way Steve also contributes his knowledge and insights.
-He has also taught Systems Analysis and Design, Technology Forecasting and Assessments, Knowledge Management, and Project and Change Management over the span of several years.
+Teaching Enterprise Architecture, Business Intelligence, Information Systems Engineering Management, and Systems Engineering at the graduate level, especially at the University of Denver, University College (where he has taught over 30 courses in EA) is a way that Dr. Else continues to contribute his expertise and insights.
+He has taught Systems Analysis and Design, Technology Forecasting and Assessments, Knowledge Management, and Project and Change Management of several years.

-A passionate participant in EA, IT and systems engineering professional communities, Steve is the Founder and Chair of the Washington DC Chapter of the Association of Enterprise Architects, and Assistant Director of Knowledge on the Technical Operations Board of the International Council on Systems Engineering (see http://INCOSE.org).
+As a passionate participant in the EA, IT, and Systems Engineering professional communities, Dr. Else is Founder and Chair of the Washington, D.C., Chapter of the Association of Enterprise Architects, Executive Editor of the Enterprise Architecture Professional Journal (http://eapj.org), Associate Editor of the Journal of Enterprise Architecture, and Assistant Director of Knowledge for the Technical Operations Board of the International Council on Systems Engineering (INCOSE.org).